What is the Circuit Breaker Property Tax Reduction?

 - One-time lump sum insurance benefits (life, etc.)

 - Fuel/energy assistance

 - The return of principal paid by the recipient of an annuity and excluding rollovers as provided in section 402 and 403 of the Internal Revenue Code

 - VA compensation received by a veteran for a 40% to 100% service-connected disability & DIC

 Can I download the Circuit Breaker Application online?

-Please go to our Documents and Forms page to find our current Circuit Breaker Application and Medical Expense Statement.
+Please contact the Assessor's Office for our current Circuit Breaker Application and Medical Expense Statement.
 There is also an informational guide at Property Tax Reduction Program on the Idaho Tax Commission's website.
 The guide will help you in determining your eligibility -- and preparing documentation -- for the Circuit Breaker property tax reduction.